-Dactylitis causes painful swelling in the fingers or toes.
-In some cases, dactylitis may be the first sign of psoriatic arthritis.
-It may also be a sign of more severe disease.
+Dactylitis causes painful swelling in the fingers or toes, giving it a sausage-like appearance.
+It may be the first sign of psoriatic arthritis.
+It may also be a sign of severe underlying disease.

-In this article, we take a deeper look at the connection between dactylitis and psoriatic arthritis.
+In this article, we look at the connection between dactylitis and psoriatic arthritis.

-Dactylitis and psoriatic arthritis both involve inflammation, but they are separate conditions.
+Dactylitis and psoriatic arthritis both involve inflammation.
+However, they are separate conditions.

 Dactylitis involves inflammation in a digit, meaning a finger or toe.
 The affected digits become painfully swollen and lose some of their definition.
 Due to this effect, people commonly refer to the condition as “sausage fingers.”

-Psoriatic arthritis is a form of arthritis that affects about 30% of people who have psoriasis.
-It is an inflammatory condition that causes swelling and pain in the joints.
+Psoriatic disease is an inflammatory condition that causes swelling and pain in the joints.
 It may follow a pattern of flaring up and subsiding.

-According to research in the journal Open Access Rheumatology, an estimated
+According to a 2015 research article, an estimated

 More than half of the participants with dactylitis had their first flare-up before their arthritis diagnosis.
 In some people, dactylitis is the only symptom of psoriatic arthritis for months to years.